fiware-cybercaptor/cybercaptor-client/doc/InstallationAndAdministrationManual.md

 CyberCAPTOR is an  implementation of the Cyber Security Generic Enabler, the future developments of the [Security Monitoring GE] (http://catalogue.fiware.org/enablers/security-monitoring).

-The high-level description README file of CyberCAPTOR-Client [can be found here](../README.md).
+The high-level README file of CyberCAPTOR-Client [can be found here](../README.md).

 ## Table of Contents